Himansh508/Data-Analytics-Internship/Project-01-Business-Problem/README.md

 ## Project 01 - Business Problem Understanding

-1. Company
+1. Company:
 **ShopSphere** (Fictional E-Commerce Company)

-2. Business Problem
+3. Business Problem

 ShopSphere is an e-commerce company experiencing continuous sales growth, but its overall profitability remains inconsistent.
 The company wants to identify the reasons behind low-profit products, underperforming regions, and the impact of discounts on business performance.